hbctraining/Intro-to-ChIPseq-flipped/CUT&RUN/Intro_to_CUT&RUN.md

 ## Controls for CUT&RUN

+### Background control
-Typically, with ChIP-Seq it is highly recommended that each peak should be compared with the same region of the genome in a matched control sample because only a fraction of the DNA in corresponds to actual signal amidst background noise. **CUT&RUN is thought to produce a sharper stronger signal, so do we need an input control?**
+Similar to ChIP-seq, only a fraction of the DNA in at CUT&RUN sample will correspond to actual signal amidst background noise.
+However, **CUT&RUN is thought to produce a sharper stronger signal, so do we need an input control?**

-The recommendation from the Henikoff papers is do not use an input control (i.e. DNA purified from cells, but without adding any antibody for enrichment).
-Rather they recommend the use of a nonspecific rabbit IgG antibody that will randomly coat the chromatin at low efficiency without sequence bias.
-With a no-antibody control, the lack of tethering increases the possibility that slight carryover of pA-MN will result in preferential fragmentation of hyperaccessible DNA.
+Rather than havng an input DNA control, **the use of a nonspecific rabbit IgG antibody is recommended by the Henikoff lab**.
+It will randomly coat the chromatin at low efficiency without sequence bias.
+While a no-antibody input DNA sample will generate a more diverse DNA library, the lack of tethering increases the possibility that slight carryover of pA-MN will result in preferential fragmentation of hyperaccessible DNA.

+### Positive control

 To **assess protocol efficacy**, it is recommended to run, in parallel, a **control CUT&RUN with an antibody against a histone mark**.
 How does it help?
 After quantifying purified DNA, run it on the Bioanalyzer system.
 Transcription factor CUT&RUN DNA are typically around 50–150 bp and may not show up on the bioanalyzer electropherogram if run prior to amplification.
 This is due to the low concentration of DNA present.
-However, with the control histone mark CUT&RUN, should see mono-, di-, and tri-nucleosomes in the Bioanalyzer traces.
+However, with the control histone mark CUT&RUN, you should see mono-, di-, and tri-nucleosomes in the Bioanalyzer traces.
+This will provide an indication that the protocol is working.

 ## Analysis of CUT&RUN